 4. Reset Chrome Setting

-There could be a possibility that some bugs and glitches are causing this problem.
-So make sure you reset Chrome browser to default so that the browser works as fresh.
-Before resetting Chrome to default, ensure you have backed up your important data from Chrome, as it will delete all the data and information from your browser.
+Some bugs and glitches could be causing this problem.
+So make sure you reset Chrome to its default settings so that it works fresh.
+Before resetting Chrome to its default settings, ensure you have backed up your important data from Chrome, as it will delete all the data and information from your browser.

 5. Check Free Storage Space